National Taiwan University: Research

+Associated academic institutions and resources

-NTU is a member of the Association of Pacific Rim Universities, the Association of East Asian Research Universities, the Association of Southeast Asian Institutions of Higher Learning, the Association to Advance Collegiate Schools of Business, and the European Union Centre in Taiwan.
-It also has partnerships with several American universities such as Washington University in St. Louis, which, since 2012, has funded NTU students to complete doctoral degrees at the university.
+The university is a member of the National Taiwan University System with National Taiwan Normal University and the National Taiwan University of Science and Technology.
+Under the system's academic regulations, undergraduate students may apply to pursue an intercollegiate double major or minor at one of the other member universities, allowing study in departments not offered by their home institution.
+The university is also a member of the Association of Pacific Rim Universities, the Association of East Asian Research Universities, the Association of Southeast Asian Institutions of Higher Learning, the Association to Advance Collegiate Schools of Business, and the European Union Centre in Taiwan.
+It has partnerships with several American universities, including Washington University in St. Louis, which, since 2012, has funded NTU students to complete doctoral degrees at the university.
 In 2024, NTU and the University of Texas at Arlington began a partnership to host a dual master's degree program in architecture between the two universities.

-The International Chinese Language Program (ICLP), founded by Stanford University, is located at National Taiwan University.

-In 2021, the "International College" was established, primarily enrolling international students of foreign nationality and offering courses entirely in English.
-In July 2025, the Max Planck Society and the Institute for Advanced Study established the Max-Planck-IAS-NTU Center, a research center dedicated to studying particle physics, cosmology, and geometry on campus.
+The university's International Chinese Language Program (ICLP) was established in 1962 for students from Stanford University and subsequently expanded into the Inter-University Program for Chinese Language Studies.
+NTU assumed full administration of the program in 1997, when it adopted its present name, and the institute provides intensive instruction in modern and classical Chinese to international students.

+The National Taiwan University Library system holds more than 2.4 million volumes, about 24,000 periodicals, and more than 50,000 rare books.
+Its special collections include the Tan-Hsin judicial archives, Ming-dynasty stitched-binding books, the Rekidai Hōan diplomatic archive of the Ryukyu Kingdom, European incunabula, and materials relating to Taiwanese history, Southeast Asia, and Taiwan under Japanese rule.

+National Taiwan University Press was established in 1996 as the university's academic publishing house.
+It publishes scholarly monographs, textbooks, and general-interest works and subjects its academic books to independent anonymous peer review.

 University rankings

 Overall rankings

 National Taiwan University is widely considered to be the best university in Taiwan.
+Most high school applicants generally consider NTU to be their most preferred choice for college.

 NTU was ranked 63rd worldwide in the QS World University Rankings 2026, 140th worldwide in the Times Higher Education World University Rankings 2026, 203rd worldwide in the US News 2022-2023, and 201-300th worldwide in the ARWU 2022.

 The Aggregate Ranking of Top Universities (ARTU), which sorts universities based on their aggregate performance across THE, QS, and ARWU, ranked NTU 135th worldwide in 2022.

-With other peering references of academic ranking, NTU also releases NTU World Universities ranking annually on the Double Ten Day, the National Holiday of the Republic of China.